Now for the rules

 - Red felt balls only to be used in all fixtures.

-- If possible use 4 courts, if this isn’t possible please utilise as many as possible.
+- Please utilise as many courts as possible.

 - 4 players in a team.